janikvonrotz/janikvonrotz.ch/content/page/projects.md

 [Hugo new.css theme](https://github.com/janikvonrotz/hugo-new-css-theme): This hugo theme is made from vanilla html and the default [new.css](https://newcss.net/).

-[Ansible Build](https://ansible.build): Collection of Ansible playbooks and roles.
+[Ansible Build](https://ansible.build): The Mint System collection of Ansible playbooks and roles.

-[Odoo Build](https://odoo.build): Setup Odoo development environment with Docker Compose.
+[Odoo Build](https://odoo.build): This is the Mint System Odoo development environment.

 [Sauna Lorrainebad App](https://github.com/janikvonrotz/sauna-lorrainebad): React native app for Sauna Lorrainebad.